wienkers/spot_the_blOb/README.md

   - Uses morphological opening & closing to fill small holes and gaps in binary features.
   - Filters out small objects based on area thresholds.
   - Identifies and labels connected regions in binary data representing arbitrary events (e.g. SST or SSS extrema, tracer presence, eddies, etc...).
-  - Performance/Scaling Test:  100 years of daily 0.25° resolution binary data with 64 cores takes ~5 wall-minutes per _century_.
+  - Performance/Scaling Test:  100 years of daily 0.25° resolution binary data with 64 cores...
+    - Takes ~5 wall-minutes per _century_
+    - Requires only 1 Gb memory per core (with `dask` chunks of 25 days)

 **Blob Tracking**:
   - Implements strict event tracking conditions to avoid very few, very large blobs.
+  - Permits temporal gaps (of `T_fill` days) between blobs, to allow more continuous blob tracking.
   - Requires blobs to overlap by at least `overlap_threshold` fraction of the smaller blob's area to be considered the same event and continue tracking with the same ID.
   - Accounts for & keeps a history of blob splitting & merging events, ensuring blobs are more coherent and retain their previous identities & histories.
   - Improves upon the splitting & merging logic of [Sun et al. (2023)](https://doi.org/10.1038/s41561-023-01325-w):